vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 }),
 ```

+#### Trigger commands from the custom widget

+To interact with the Dashboard from within your custom widget, your can [dispatch commands](18_dashboard_component.md#commands) from the Model Command API.
+See also the [example](https://gdui-examples.herokuapp.com/dashboard/dispatch-dashboard-command-hook) for more details.

 ### Customize the Filter bar

 Call the `filterBar()` method on the customization API to get the API through which you can customize how the Filter bar on your dashboard will be rendered.